Ph.D. in Linguistics, The Ohio State University, 1981

 M.A. in Linguistics, The Ohio State University, 1978

 In recent years, my research has focused on the theory and typology of inflectional morphology:

 - In a series of publications, I have argued for an inferential-realizational theory of inflectional morphology known as Paradigm Function Morphology.
-Most recently I have been investigating the nature of exponence and the role of inflectional paradigms as a grammatical interface and the algebra of morphotactics.
+Most recently I have been investigating the role of inflectional paradigms as a grammatical interface and the algebra of morphotactics.

 - Together with Raphael Finkel, I have argued for a novel approach to morphological typology based on the implicative patterns in a language's inflectional paradigms.